Legal holidays: Labour Day and Thanksgiving (September 4 and October 9, 2023)

 If the employer needs the regular employee to work on the holiday, he may:

-Pay the holiday as explained above and pay the hours worked at time and a half (minimum 3 hours)
+Pay the holiday as explained above and pay the hours worked at time and a half (minimum of 3 hours)

 Pay the hours worked on the holiday and carry over the holiday within the eight (8) weeks preceding or following the holiday (upon the condition of a written agreement between the employer and the employee).